mr-Dinesh-pro/cropbot.ai/README.md

 # 🌐 [Visit CropBot Live Website](https://zmhqivcvjdm5.manus.space/)

-# 🌾 CropCat Bot — Your Smart Agricultural Assistant 🤖
+# 🌾 Crop Bot — Your Smart Agricultural Assistant 🤖

-CropCat Bot is an AI-powered chatbot designed to help users with agricultural information and crop-related queries.
+Crop Bot is an AI-powered chatbot designed to help users with agricultural information and crop-related queries.
 It combines machine learning and static knowledge bases to provide intelligent, real-time responses.

 ## 💡 Features